cjdbarlow/Part-One/README.md

     * A textbook
     * The definitive guide to the primary exam
     * A complete reference
     There will be both omissions and errors.
-If you find any, please let us know.
+If you find any, please <a href="mailto:jake@jakebarlow.me?Subject=Part%20One" target="_top">let me know</a>.

 ##Layout